 No. The attorney mediators at PCM can file the petition, response, summons, and UCCJEA for both parties.
 Mediation can begin at any time during the divorce process.
 Some clients come to PCM when first discussing divorce and PCM works with the parties from the beginning to the end of the divorce and takes care of all paperwork.
 Some clients come to PCM after attending their first court ordered appearance and both parties agree they want to make the agreements themselves and avoid going to court for the judge to decide for them.
 California law allows for divorcing parties to negotiate most of the terms of their divorce for themselves, subject to the final approval of the court.

 Yes.
-The attorney mediators will prepare or assist in the preparation and filing of documents required by the court.
+The attorney mediators will prepare and file the legal documents required by the court.
 The mediators will NOT provide legal advice, but will provide general legal information.
 The attorney mediators can prepare and file the initial court documents along with the MSA and judgment documents.